 Dust mask respirators (disposable N-95 type) are designed to filter dust particles of non-toxic airborne contaminants at levels below permissible limits.
 Dust mask respirators that are part of a job requirement are considered mandatory and employees must complete a medical review, annual training, and annual fit test to be certified to wear a respirator at Texas Tech University.
 Certification is not required when employees choose to wear a dust mask respirator voluntarily.
 Regardless of the reason for use, all dust mask respirator users must read and follow these use, storage, and disposal guidelines.

 b.
-Ensure a good face to face piece seal is achieved before each use.
+Ensure a good face-to-face piece seal is achieved before each use.
 Respirator users must be clean-shaven in areas where the respirator contacts the face.

 c.
 Choose respirators certified by NIOSH (National Institute for Occupational Safety and Health).
 A label or statement of certification should appear on the respirator or respirator packaging.
-All respirators available at TTU Central Warehouse meet this requirement.

 d.
 Wear dust mask respirators only for atmospheric contaminants for which they are designed.
 DO NOT use them for lead, asbestos, cadmium, gases, vapors, or very small particles, fumes, or smoke.